anders-wiggers/MealPlanr/backend/src/routers/readme.md

 # `User`

-User consist of a user in the system
+User consist of a user in the system, the format of a user can be seen here:
 ```json
 {
     "name":"Baron Boss",